Confession: I’ve been making a big beauty mistake and didn’t even know it.

 Homemade Natural Makeup Brush Cleaner

-In a bottle or mason jar, combine all the ingredients in the order listed (the recipe).
+- In a bottle or mason jar, combine all the ingredients in the order listed (the recipe).
 Shake the bottle.
 This solution may be used multiple times to clean brushes.
 Store the mixture in the fridge.

 When you introduce water into a product without a preservative you always run the risk of introducing bacteria, so use water-based products quickly.